Cacti/documentation/README.md

 ### Template Specific Documentation

-This section will be for template specific configuration requriments
+This section will be for template specific configuration requirements

 1. [Apache Server Template](template_apache_config.md)